freeipa/freeipa-healthcheck/README.md

 A Result is required for every test done so that one can know that the check was executed.

-The runtime duration of each check will be calculated.
+The run time duration of each check will be calculated.
 The mechanism differs depending on complexity.

 A check should normally use the @duration decorator to track the